jojolebarjos/gba-multiboot/README.md

 _See [`serial`](./serial/)._

 In this experiment, an Arduino (Nano BLE 33, in this case) is used as a bridge between the computer and the GBA.
+A multiboot-compatible ROM is transmitted over USB; once successfully sent, the cable can be disconnected.

+### Link cable

 The Link cable, in Normal mode, is a typical [Serial Peripheral Interface (SPI)](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface), at 9600 bauds, 8-bits, no parity bit, one stop bit.
+Wire colors are not universal, and may differ from other cables.

-The Link cable male connector (when looking at the connector) has the following pins:
+Its male connector (when looking at the connector) has the following pins:

 ```
         ___